Part 1 of 3

 There are many other wave types we could look at (such as the gravitational waves that ripple through the very space-time fabric of our universe), each of which could be described with similar but slightly different equations.
 (The slight differences are due to the different physics involved.)

 The fact that the math of music is so similar to the math of the subatomic is simply stunning.
 Even more stunning is the incredible order and design we see everywhere—from the oceans’ waves to the way God arranged the electrons in our atoms to make life possible.
 As we explore God’s creation with math (including algebra and calculus), we see His wisdom, care, and faithfulness.

 In Psalm 104, after reflecting on many aspects of God’s creation, the Psalmists cries, “O Lord, how manifold are your works!
 In wisdom have you made them all; the earth is full of your creatures” (Psalm 104:24 esv).
 May we join the Psalmist in praising our Creator and resting in His incredible care.

-Note: Stay tune for the next blog on waves where we’ll explore light waves in more detail…
+Note: Stay tuned for the next blog on waves, in which we’ll explore light waves in more detail…

 [i] Source for wave equation: John R. Taylor, Classical Mechanics (Sausalito, CA: University Science Books, 2005), p.
 695, eqn.
 16.39.

 [ii] In this simplest form, the equation says that for a given physical property that can vary in space and time, the second-order partial derivative/effective acceleration of the property is equal to the velocity of the wave squared times the second-order sum of the spatial derivative/divergence of the spatial gradient of the property.